Cooper Chronicles (3-24-23)

 Cooper Chronicles (8-10-22)

+We are excited to offer a way to give back to W J COOPER ELEMENTARY SCHOOL!
 On 8/18/2022 we will be kicking off an event to help raise funds that will benefit all of our students and staff.
 Our Step It UP! program, will help with funding Classroom supplies and learning tools.
-In addition to:
+In addition to: New technology, curriculum enhancements, and innovative learning materials.

 Your VERY PROUD Principal,